 The comparatively high proportions of emissions from buildings, particularly residential buildings, is also to be expected given the significant amount of available housing which is historic in nature.
 That being said, there is a need to explore how heritage assets can be more energy efficient and lower their CO2 emissions.
 Whilst the Local Plan seeks to deliver new homes which are sustainable, de-carbonising the existing housing stock is dependent on the financial capacity of individual property owners, and is not something which can be typically delivered by the planning system.

 Indicator: Installed grid connected capacity

-This is measured in megawatts (MW) however it is impossible to provide an accurate figure with respect to the amount of MW being diverted back to the grid unless applicants specifically state those amounts, and it is likely to depend on generation capacity and usage.
-Of the 12 approvals, no details were provided with respect to this, however two did indicate that excess power would be diverted back to the grid.
+This is measured in megawatts (MW) however it is impossible to provide an accurate figure with respect to the amount of MW being diverted back to the grid unless applicants specifically state those amounts.